BatistaGabriel/BatistaGabriel/README.md

 My name is Gabriel Batista.
 I'm from Brazil 🇧🇷, and I'm:

-- A former REST API backend developer, focused on .NET Core.
+- A former senior backend developer focused on dotnet Core/Framework.
-- A recent AppSec security engineer, focusing on SAST and container security.
+- A recent AppSec security engineer, focusing on SAST using Mend.
 - Also interested in:
   - Secure web development.
   - Web hacking.
   - Creating a cybersecurity mindset among developers.
   - Finding my own ikigai.
-  - Figuring out if this is real life.
+  - Figuring out if this [is real life](https://youtu.be/txqiwrbYGrs?si=JysRCv9nIESoGXjB).

 ## 📌 Socials